How do Inkjet Printers Work?

 One of the most popular and affordable printers available today is the inkjet printer.
 But how exactly do these common printers work?

 At the most basic level, what the printer does is place small drops of ink onto the paper.
-Inkjet printers are considered a type of non impact printer, as opposed to dot matrix, since the ink is transfered to the paper by way of nozzles.
+Inkjet printers are considered a type of non impact printer, as opposed to dot matrix, since the ink is transferred to the paper by way of nozzles.
 These nozzles spray the ink directly onto the paper.

 There are two different methods that inkjet printers often employ: the thermal bubble and the piezoelectric.
 The first lends its name to the bubblejet type of printer, and handles things quite differently from the piezoelectric method.